PyEllips/pyElli/README.md

 ## Features

 - A multitude of models to approximate the dielectric function of your material.
+- Use the vast library of materials from refractiveindex.info as reference materials.
-- Build up your stru#cture easily from materials and layers.
+- Build up your structure easily from materials and layers.
 - Simulate reflection and transmission spectra, ellipsometric parameters and Mueller matrices.
 - Utilities to quickly convert, plot and fit your measurement data.
 - Powerful when necessary, editable and expandable.